deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 *The stone man comes up beside her and takes her hand.*

 *He sings to her, but the song is piercing, terrifying.
-It sounds like… like…*
+It sounds like... like...*

 She woke up and his "song" was still reverberating around her room.
 It was *Sanctuary*'s red alert alarm.